City of Tiny Lights: Plot

 Tommy begins sending Avid to the Islamic Youth League to gather information.
 Tommy is abducted in a black van and taken to speak with the federal agent, who shows him a video of Usman calling for jihad and takes him to a crime scene to show him the freshly discovered body of Natasha.
 Tommy returns to Melody and confronts her.
 She says that she is being followed and confesses that the customer with her the night of the murder was Hafiz.
 As they are leaving, a stranger shoots at them from the elevator.
 They escape to Tommy's father's house, where Tommy looks at the spreadsheet and discovers large profits being made from property acquisitions at low prices.
 The next day Mullah Al-Dabaran, the leader of the Islamic Youth League, is arrested.
 His followers protest in demonstrations demanding his release, where Hafiz attempts to calm them.
 Tommy warns Hafiz that the people from the night of the murder are being killed.
 When Avid is attacked by American federal agents and put into a coma, Avid's mother blames Tommy for getting him involved.

 Tommy returns home, where he finds Hafiz and another man holding Melody prisoner at gunpoint.
 Hafiz confesses to using drug dealers to bring property prices down then allowing the Islamic Youth League to run off the drug dealers to enable him to buy the properties at a low price.
-Tommy's father returns and shoots the gunman, but Tommy convinces him to not also shoot Hafiz.
+Tommy's father returns and shoots the gunman, but Tommy is able manage to help convinces him to not also shoot Hafiz.
 Hafiz is then arrested.

 In the closing scene, Tommy returns home to eat with his father, Melody, Avid, Shelley and Emma.